 .
 "Tree Health Helpline

 " offers free consultation for most of the issues relating to tree crops launched by the institute has become popular among various stakeholders.

-Secretariats of two international networks funded by Food and Agriculture Organisation of United Nations- namely TEAKNET
+Secretariats of the international networks funded by Food and Agriculture Organisation of United Nations- namely TEAKNET

 Institute staff over the period of three decades of their field visits to remote forest localities across India has accumulated impressive collections of plant and animal specimens, and pedological samples which are organised as: Arboretum